Kenjon Barner: Professional career

-Carolina Panthers
+Carolina Panthers (first stint)

-On April 27, 2013, Barner was drafted by the Carolina Panthers in the sixth round (182nd overall) of the 2013 NFL Draft.
+On April 27, 2013, Barner was drafted by the Carolina Panthers in the sixth round (182nd overall) of the 2013 NFL draft.
 In his rookie year, Barner played a limited role on special teams.
 He had six carries for seven yards and two catches for seven yards.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On August 19, 2014, Barner was traded to the Philadelphia Eagles for a conditional seventh round pick in 2015.
 The trade reunited Barner with his former head coach at University of Oregon, Chip Kelly.
 He was released on August 30, 2014.
 On November 4, 2014, he was signed to the Philadelphia Eagles' practice squad.

 During the 2015 preseason, Barner attempted to make the roster behind three former NFL starters, DeMarco Murray, Ryan Mathews and Darren Sproles.
 Looking to make an impact in the return game, Barner found near immediate success.
 In the first preseason game against the Indianapolis Colts he returned a punt 92 yards for a touchdown to end the second quarter.
 In the second preseason game against the Baltimore Ravens, he returned another punt for a 68-yard touchdown.
 He made the roster and ended up with 124 rushing yards and 22 receiving yards in the 2015 season.

 Barner played in 13 games in 2016, rushing 27 times for 129 yards and two touchdowns and recorded five receptions for 42 yards while contributing on special teams as a returner.
 He was placed on injured reserve on December 20, 2016.